farzanyazdanjou/coconut-open-api-js/README.md

 Set a filter which will tell the API which resource the request comes from.
 Currently, only 'client_view' is supported.

+- `withInviteOnly(inviteOnlyResources?: boolean)`

+Set an attribute which will tell the API to allow users that are invite only or have invite only locations or services assigned to them.

 ##### Example

 ```javascript